jlaundry/pihole-sentinel/README.md

 You will need:

+- To run the below as the pihole user (or whatever user pihole runs as)
 - A working Sentinel instance
 - the Workspace ID and Secret Key that your Sentinel instance is attached to